What is e-invoicing and what does it mean for you?

 For the supplier, there is assurance that the purchaser has received the invoice and that the invoice has entered their system which, in turn, adds certainty and time savings to when they get paid.

-Australian-based Luca+ e-Invoicing platform, enables users to automatically populate invoices directly into their customers and suppliers accounting platform (i.e XERO, MYOB, QuickBooks).
+Australian-based LUCA Plus e-invoicing platform, enables users to automatically populate invoices directly into their customers and suppliers accounting platform (i.e XERO, MYOB, QuickBooks).

-Luca+ also supports SME’s who only need to issue e-invoices and manage their billings, with no need to invest in further expenses ( try our Solo Plan $10 p/m with 60 day free trial period).
+LUCA Plus also supports SME’s who only need to issue e-invoices and manage their billings, with no need to invest in further expenses ( try our Solo Plan $10 p/m with 30 days free trial period).

-Managing your e-Invoices through Luca+ cuts financial stress, easing cash-flow, helping avoid invoice fraud and saving your business precious time and money.
+Managing your e-Invoices through LUCA Plus cuts financial stress, easing cash-flow, helping avoid invoice fraud and saving your business precious time and money.

-To see how you can implement LUCA+ as your e-Invoicing solution, request a demo below:
+To see how you can implement LUCA Plus as your e-unvoicing solution, request a demo below:

-In the interim, please watch our introductory video on LUCA+ capabilities:
+In the interim, please watch our introductory video on LUCA Plus capabilities: